 Debris no longer lingers in huge flotillas of trash, but factories along the banks still expel toxic waste.
 The river continues to serve as a repository for human excrement for the areas of Java lacking modern sewer systems.

-Can the Citarum River be saved?
-It is achievable, but there is no single answer to the solution.
+It is possible but there is no single answer to the solution.
 Success requires cooperation from factories, farms, government, and inhabitants alike.

 The Integrated Citarum Water Resources Management Investment Program (ICWRMIP) is one project attempting to bring participants together by raising awareness of issues plaguing the river.